Find Affordable College Courses

 213 Yearly Graduations

 The 12th most popular school in the country for health care management majors who are seeking their bachelor's degree is California State University - Northridge.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The health care management program at California State University - Northridge awarded 213 bachelor's degrees during the 2020-2021 school year.
-Around 65% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+During the most recent year for which we have data, 213 people received their bachelor's degree in health care management from CSUN.
+Around 69% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #13